21 Expired Listing Scripts That Could Change Minds

 20. The onboarding script

-• Objective: Outline next steps after signing, and set clear expectations for the listing process.
+• Goals or focus icon showing a bullseye with an arrow inside a pink circle.
+Objective: Outline next steps after signing, and set clear expectations for the listing process.

 • Be clear and organized to establish a professional tone.